shawn-lindberg/sandman/README.md

 | Elevation Up | 5 |
 | Elevation Down | 19 |

+---> I'm not familiar with the Pi GPIO pinout, would be good to link a diagram....

+---> What is this acronym?
 ### Pull Up/Down HAT

-Especially when booting, the state of the GPIO pins can fluctuate and to mitigate this we have been using pull up and pull down resistor pairs.
+When booting the Raspberry Pi, the state of the GPIO pins can fluctuate.
+To mitigate this we have been using pull up and pull down resistor pairs.
 We typically use a
 [ModMyPi PUD HAT](https://thepihut.com/blogs/raspberry-pi-tutorials/how-to-use-modmypis-pud-hat) for this purpose because it's convenient, but if you prefer to make your own circuit board that should work as well.
-Here is a picture showing how we have set up our PUD hat:
+Here is a picture showing how we have set up our PUD hat: and
 ![Sandman PUD hat wiring](documentation/images/sandman_pud_hat_wiring.jpg)

 Here is a diagram indicating the configuration: